stephen-masters/diagrams-as-code/README.md

 There are a number of diagrams in the project, using BPMN.
 You can edit these files using the free [BPMN.IO](https://demo.bpmn.io/) editor, or one of a number of other tools such as [Camunda](https://camunda.com/), [Visual Paradigm](https://online.visual-paradigm.com/diagrams/features/bpmn-tool/), or [Eclipse](https://www.eclipse.org/bpmn2-modeler/).

 These use [asciidoctor-diagram](https://asciidoctor.org/docs/asciidoctor-diagram/) to generate the images for embedding in the final document.
 See the contents of `build.sh` for an example of using this.

-Some of the documentation tooling requires graphviz to be installed.